Want your coffee to actually taste strong—not just hot and dark?

 Medium-roasted coffee beans are less robust in flavor but still have strong coffee notes, so they are the best to double-brew.

-Brewing coffee with a Chemex.
+Brewing strong coffee with a Chemex.

-The filter of the Chemex makes for a more mellow coffee than the French press, but when double brewing your coffee, you get the best of two worlds without adding bitterness to your strong coffee!
+The filter of the Chemex makes for a more mellow coffee than the French press, but when double-brewing your coffee, you get the best of two worlds without adding bitterness to your strong coffee!

 Conclusion